tymyrddin/red-crypt/source/docs/notes/README.md

 ## Why?

-Many engineers do not even think about cryptographic security requirements and just want to be "secure" without understanding what that actually means.
-A recipe for disaster.

-Jump Off This Cliff.
+Jump Off This Cliff and think about cryptographic security requirements.

 ## How?